 If you're selected for audit, you'll also have to give examples of the impact of supervision on your practice.
-The sample profile shows how you might complete the supervision template.
+The sample record shows how you might complete the supervision template.

 If you're selected for audit, we'll contact you and give you around six weeks to send in your supervision records.
 You may also need to provide contact details for your supervisor(s) so we can confirm your supervision arrangements.

 We'll contact you with the results of the audit, which may be: